Tuesday starts icy as cold weather continues in Charlotte; another round of snow possible to end the week

-(QUEEN CITY NEWS) – It is a frigid morning with temperatures sitting in the 20s and upper teens across our region.
-Patchy black ice is likely for secondary roadways and areas that get little to no sun during the day.
+(QUEEN CITY NEWS) – It was a frigid morning with temperatures sitting in the 20s and upper teens across our region.
+Patchy black ice was likely for secondary roadways and areas that got little to no sun during the day.

 SCHOOL CLOSINGS: CHECK HERE TO SEE CURRENT SCHOOL SCHEDULE CHANGES

-Rule of thumb this morning.
+Rule of thumb Tuesday.
 If it looks wet, it’s most likely ice.
 Please take caution and drive slow until at least mid to late morning.

 High pressure will build into the Carolinas ushering in mostly sunny skies and light winds out of the north and west.
 We’ll be slightly below normal this afternoon with highs reaching for the upper 40s.